cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/stage-specific-agents.md

 weight: 2
 ---

-In this lab we will get an introduction to the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin/blob/master/README.md) for running dynamic and ephemeral agents with CloudBees CI on a Kubernetes cluster - [leveraging the scaling abilities of Kubernetes to schedule build agents](https://kurtmadel.com/posts/cicd-with-kubernetes/autoscaling-jenkins-agents-with-kubernetes/).
+In this lab we will get an introduction to the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin/blob/master/README.md) that enables the use of dynamic and ephemeral agents with CloudBees CI on a Kubernetes cluster - allowing you to [leverage the scaling abilities of Kubernetes to schedule build agents](https://kurtmadel.com/posts/cicd-with-kubernetes/autoscaling-jenkins-agents-with-kubernetes/).

 CloudBees Core has out-of-the-box support for Kubernetes build agents and allow Kubernetes agent templates - called Pod Templates - to be defined at either [the Operations Center level](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_globally_editing_pod_templates_in_operations_center) to be shared by multipe controllers or at [the Managed Controller level](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_editing_pod_templates_per_team_using_masters).
 The Kubernetes based agent is contained in a [Kubernetes pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/), where a pod is a group of one or more containers sharing a common storage system and network.
 A pod is the smallest deployable unit of computing that Kubernetes can create and manage (you can read more about pods in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/)).